lennycolton/VATGlasses-Data/README.md

 4. If errors occur, correct them then rerun.

-5. Readd large bandboxes (Eurocontrol, etc.) using references to their own VATGlasses data packages. _See the Wiki for more details on how to do this._
+5. Readd large bandboxes (Eurocontrol, etc.) to the _airspace.txt_ using references to their own VATGlasses data packages. _See the Wiki for more details on how to do this._

 In Euroscope: